Earlier this year, at its Worldwide Developers Conference (WWDC 2017), Apple revealed macOS 10.13 High Sierra.

 As you might have guessed from the subtle name change from last year's macOS Sierra, the differences found in macOS High Sierra are similar in magnitude to those we saw when OS X Leopard became Snow Leopard back in 2009.

 Having launched in September of last year, the original macOS Sierra was very well received, bringing better integration between Macs running the software and iPhones and Apple Watch devices.
+Suffice to say, early impressions of macOS High Sierra are similarly positive despite minor glitches in the system.

 Cut to the chase